Tropical Lagrangian multi-sections and toric vector bundles: Introduction

 \section{Introduction}

 Toric geometry is an interaction between algebraic geometry and combinatorics.
 Difficult problems in algebraic geometry can usually be simplified in the toric world.
 Toric geometry also plays a key role in the current development of mirror symmetry.
 It provides a huge source of computable examples for mathematicians and physicists to understand mirror symmetry \cite{Abouzaid06,Abouzaid09,Chan09,Chan-Leung10a,Chan-Leung12,CPU14,Fang08,FLTZ11b,FLTZ12}.
-The famous Gross-Siebert program \cite{GS1,GS2,GS11} applies toric degenerations to solve the reconstruction problem in mirror symmetry, which usually be referred as the algebro-geometric SYZ program \cite{SYZ}.
+The famous Gross-Siebert program \cite{GS1,GS2,GS11} applies toric degenerations to solve the reconstruction problem in mirror symmetry, which is often referred to as the algebro-geometric SYZ program \cite{SYZ}.

 In this paper, we study the combinatorics of toric vector bundles.
-The study of toric vector bundles can be dated back to Kaneyama's classification \cite{Kaneyama_classification} by using linear algebra data and also Klyachko's classification \cite{Klyachko1} by using filtrations indexed by rays in the fan.
-Payne \cite{branched_cover_fan,moduli_toric_bundle} studied toric vector bundles and their moduli in terms of piecewise linear functions defined cone complexes that branched over the fan.
+The study of toric vector bundles can be dated back to Kaneyama's classification \cite{Kaneyama_classification} using linear algebra data and also Klyachko's classification \cite{Klyachko1} using filtrations indexed by rays in the fan.
+Payne \cite{branched_cover_fan,moduli_toric_bundle} studied toric vector bundles and their moduli in terms of piecewise linear functions defined on cone complexes.
 Motivated by the work of Payne, the notion of tropical Lagrangian multi-sections was first introduced by the author of this paper in \cite{Suen_TP2} and generalized to arbitrary 2-dimensional integral affine manifolds with singularities in a joint work with Chan and Ma \cite{CMS_k3bundle}.